odarbelaeze/condor-ir/docs/source/api-reference.rst

 `condorpopulate` command is located in the :mod:`~condor.scripts.populate` module, and contains the information descripted bellow.

-.. autofunction:: condor.scripts.populate.condorpopulate
+.. automodule:: condor.scripts.bibset
+  :members:
+  :undoc-members:

 The model script, which yields the `condormodel` command is located in the :mod:`~condor.scripts.model` module, and contains the information descripted bellow.

-.. autofunction:: condor.scripts.model.condormodel
+.. automodule:: condor.scripts.model
+  :members:
+  :undoc-members:

 The query script, which yields the `condorquery` command is located in the :mod:`~condor.scripts.query` module, and contains the information descripted bellow.

-.. autofunction:: condor.scripts.query.condorquery
+.. automodule:: condor.scripts.query
+  :members:
+  :undoc-members: